ece362-purdue/f2022-public-labs/readme.md

       - `git clone https://github.com/ece362-purdue/riscv-lab-4.git` (Recommended)
       - or with [zipped file](https://github.com/ece362-purdue/riscv-lab-4/archive/refs/heads/main.zip)

+...and that's a wrap on labs for the semester.

 14. [RISC-V Practical](./riscv-prac/riscv-prac.md) (Takes place in your lab section in the week of 12/04)
     - TL:DR; practice such that you are prepared to write assembly with only the RISC-V green/reference card.